As winter comes, NATO kicks off largest maneuvers since Cold War

 As temperatures fell below freezing across training grounds in central Norway, giving a taste of what it means to defend NATO’s vast northern flank, some 50,000 troops, 250 aircraft and 10,000 tanks, trucks and other land-based vehicles were ready.

-“Forces are in position, they are integrating and starting combat enhancement training for major battlefield operations over the next two weeks,” Colonel Eystein Kvarving at Norway’s Joint Headquarters told Reuters.
+“We’re here now, in the north, demonstrating our capability to bring a large force to bear on a problem that is an Article 5 problem,” said U.S. Admiral James Foggo, referring to the NATO treaty’s promise of mutual defense among member countries.

-Dubbed Trident Juncture, the exercise is by far the biggest in Norway since the early 1980s, a sign that the alliance wants to sharpen its defenses after years of cost cuts and far-flung combat missions.
+Dubbed Trident Juncture and headed by Foggo, the exercise is by far the biggest in Norway since the early 1980s, a sign that the alliance wants to sharpen its defenses after years of cost-cutting and far-flung combat missions.

+“We’ve brought in the equivalent of seven combat brigades over the last month.
+That’s impressive, and we’ll operate here for the next couple of weeks in what is an unforgiving environment at sea and on land,” Foggo told Reuters.

 Increasingly concerned about Russia since it annexed Crimea in 2014, Norway has sought to double the number of U.S. Marines receiving training on its soil every year, a move criticized by Moscow.